-Citizen Participation Process
+Citizen Participation Process Needs updating

 5. Summary of public comments

 This could be a brief narrative summary or reference an attached document from the Citizen Participation section of the Con Plan.

 No Public Comments have been received as of the printing date (March 22, 2022).
 All comments received during the comment period will be included and forwarded with this application to HUD for consideration.